- Large Houses

 Sparkford Hall, Sparkford, Near Bruton, Somerset BA22 7LD

-The house sleeps 28 in 11 bedrooms (6 of which are en-suite).
+The house sleeps 26 in 11 bedrooms (6 of which are en-suite).
 There are four separate bathrooms shared by five bedrooms, one of which is bunk-style, and perfect for children.
-There is further accommodation in the Coach House, which has 3 bedrooms (sleeping 6), a bathroom and kitchen.
+Any of the beds can be made up as twins or doubles.

 The Hall sits in 23 acres of gardens, parkland and farm land.
 There are large terraces and lawns – perfect for a marquee off the Salon – and a newly renovated walled kitchen garden, from which fruit and vegetables for the Estate are provided.
 There are also over 2 acres of orchard to wander in on a summer’s eve, and which produce cider and cider vinegar.